eliehaykal/CEHv10StudyGuide/11 - Cryptography 101.md

   - **Transport Layer Security** (TLS) - uses RSA 1024 and 2048 bits; successor to SSL; allows both client and server to authenticate to each other; TLS Record Protocol provides secured communication channel
   - **Internet Protocol Security** (IPSEC) - network layer tunnelling protocol; used in tunnel and transport modes; ESP encrypts each packet
   - **PGP** - Pretty Good Privacy; used for signing, compress and encryption of emails, files and directories; known as hybrid cryptosystem - features conventional and public key cryptography
-  - **S/MIME** - standard for public key encryption and signing of MIME data; only difference between this and PGP is PGP can encrypt files and drives unles S/MIME
+  - **S/MIME** - standard for public key encryption and signing of MIME data; only difference between this and PGP is PGP can encrypt files and drives unlike S/MIME
 - **Heartbleed** - attack on OpenSSL heartbeat which verifies data was received correctly
   - Vulnerability is that a single byte of data gets 64kb from the server
   - This data is random; could include usernames, passwords, private keys, cookies; very easy to pull off